VMM-165 (REIN) Conducts Flight Operations Aboard USS Portland

-PACIFIC OCEAN (March 23, 2021) U.S. Navy Aviation Boatswain’s Mate (Handling) 3rd Class Kailyn Bennalley, assigned to San Antonio-class amphibious transport dock ship USS Portland (LPD 27), directs the landing of a CH-53E Super Stallion during routine flight operations.
+PACIFIC OCEAN (March 23, 2021) U.S. Marines with Marine Medium Tiltrotor Squadron (VMM) 165 (Reinforced), 11th Marine Expeditionary Unit, prepare to land a CH-53E Super Stallion aboard San Antonio-class amphibious transport dock ship USS Portland (LPD 27).
 U.S. Navy and Marine Corps integration training provides the Essex Amphibious Ready Group/11th MEU its first opportunity to plan, brief, and execute multiple mission packages.
 The Essex ARG is underway conducting routine operations in U.S. Third Fleet.
 (U.S. Marine Corps photo by Sgt.
 Alexis Flores)

 |Date Taken: